zehreken/zehreken.github.io/source/posts/2026-04-14-shoot-first-drive-later.md

 </figure>

 The agent learned to navigate quickly to the target just after 1000 steps but as I trained it more to make the movement smoother, it found an interesting exploit.
 Because the target moved to a random location when overlapped with the agent, the agent was punished heavily until it faced the target at its new location again.
-So as soon as inference started the agent was facing the target and moving really slowly towards it, without reaching the target and causing it to relocate, so that it can complete an episode with the highest reward possible.
+So as soon as inference started the agent was facing the target and moving really slowly towards it, without reaching the target and causing it to relocate, so that it could complete an episode with the highest reward possible.

 <figure>
     <video src="/assets/2026-04-14-shoot-first-drive-later/23k.mp4" controls playsinline>